orcodeep/CSAPP/labs/bomb/README.md

 Clues that these leas are for locals:

-  1. Small offsets from %rsp after the function allocated stack space (sub $0x18, %rsp).
+  1. lea doesnt deref the registers.
+It did arithmathic operations on the address stored in the registers to calculate another address and passed it to rdx, rcx. rcx, rdx are pointers to the addresses %rsp+0x8 and %rsp+0xc

-      The compiler reserved 24 bytes for locals.
+  2. The compiler reserved 24 bytes for locals.
       %rsp + 8 and %rsp + 12 are inside that reserved area.

-  2. The registers are passed to a function expecting pointers, like scanf/sscanf
+  3. The registers are passed to a function expecting pointers, like scanf/sscanf
 </pre>
 0x18 -> 24 bytes allocated.<br>
 `x/6dw $rsp` shows all the values as decimals in the 24bytes alloated space